johnwesleyquintero/wesai-np/README.md

 ### Productivity and Workflow
 - **Optimized for Performance & Scale:** A highly-optimized Supabase backend with custom database indexing ensures data retrieval is instantaneous, providing a snappy experience even as your knowledge base grows to thousands of notes.
 The frontend is built with lazy-loading components for a fast initial load.
+- **Full Keyboard Navigation:** Navigate the entire sidebar, select notes, and expand folders using only your keyboard for maximum efficiency.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.
 - **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, and more.
 - **Drag & Drop Import:** Drag text or markdown files directly into the editor or onto a folder in the sidebar to instantly create new notes.